just-the-docs/just-the-docs/docs/search.md

 This command creates the `search-data.json` file that Jekyll uses to create your search index.
-Alternatively, you can create the file manually in the root of your Jekyll site with this content:
+Alternatively, you can create the file manually in the `assets/js/` of your Jekyll site with this content:

 ```{% raw %}
 ---